 Importance of eating time

-Immediately after the gym, the body particularly needs an increased amount of carbohydrates to replenish the energy spent during strength training.
-The intake of a portion of whey protein, although useful for muscle growth, will not yield the same efficiency as the reception of a cocktail of fast-digestible carbohydrates and protein formula for muscle gain (i.e., geynera) with creatine.
+Immediately after Swiss Ball Exercises in the gym, the body particularly needs an increased amount of carbohydrates to replenish the energy spent during strength training.
+The intake of a portion of whey protein, although useful for muscle growth, will not yield the same efficiency as the reception of a cocktail of fast-digestible carbohydrates and protein formula for muscle gain (i.e., gainer) with creatine.

 In the evening (especially 3-4 hours before bedtime), it is recommended to reduce the amount of products with simple carbohydrates for a set of “dry” mass.
 This will help to minimize the set of unwanted fat mass, because during sleep, for the restoration and growth of muscles, the body needs more proteins and correct fats (olive oil), and not carbohydrates.